The Silence of the Clamps: Production

 The episode was written by Eric Rogers, and directed by Frank Marino.
 The episode serves as Rogers' first solo writing credit for the series; Rogers had previously co-written the season two episode "Anthology of Interest", and is also a frequent writer for the series' accompanying comic book series.

 As a part of its "Countdown to Futurama" event, Comedy Central Insider, Comedy Central's news outlet, released various preview materials for the episode.
 On May 22, concept art of the Crushinator, a returning character that originally debuted in the season one episode "The Series Has Landed", was released; the next day, storyboards of a courtroom scene in the episode were released.
 On June 17, a preview clip from the episode was released.

 Cultural references

 The title is a reference to the 1991 film The Silence of the Lambs.
 The wedding scenes in the episode's first act were inspired by the 1972 crime film The Godfather; the Donbot's mansion is modelled after the mansion from the film's 1974 sequel, The Godfather Part II.
 The 1979 song "Clampdown" by English punk rock band The Clash is played over a montage of Clamps and Fry spending time together.
 The robot that the Planet Express crew meet on the Moon, Billy West, is named after the voice actor of the same name, Billy West, who voices various Futurama characters, including primary characters Fry, Dr. Zoidberg and The Professor.
 The Futurama staff were amused by this reference.
+One of the villains, say "In space, no one can hear you clamp."
+A reference to the tagline of Alien, "In space, no one can hear you scream.